 Book Buy-Back-Textbooks may be sold back to the bookstore at the end of each term.
 The best prices will be offered between the last day of classes and the last day of final exams.
 Textbooks will not be bought back after the last day of final exams or at the beginning of a term.

-Books for the Tradition and New Orleans campuses will be available at www.wmcarey.bkstore.com or call 601-318-6123.
+Books for the Tradition campus will be available at www.wmcarey.bkstore.com or call 601-318-6123.